Sjouwer/tp-utils/README.md

 # **TP Utils**

 This is a teleport utility mod that should greatly benefit creative players, making it much easier to get around.
-It includes but is not limited to highly improved versions of the WE compass teleports (/thru & /jumpto).
+It includes but is not limited to highly improved and custom versions of the WE compass teleports (/thru & /jumpto).
 This mod uses Ray Casting to determine the block you’re looking at from a great distance and with extreme precision.

 ## **Functions**